Structural Glazing

 Do You Want to Include Opening Elements into the Window?

 If you want an element of your Oriel Window to open (for ventilation for example) then it is possible to integrate a framed window into the structural glass design.
 However, the inclusion of an opening element such as this will require steel supports to be included in the glass structure.
-This is often not the appearance that architects are looking for and is therefore not done very often.
+This isn't the appearance that architects are looking for and, is therefore not done very often.

 If you do wish to have an opening window in the Oriel design then you can select any of our casement window options.
 These include minimal aluminium framed windows as well as a range of thermally broken steel window systems.